Real people. Real places. Real stories.

 #2.
 Re-read HOW we want you to submit (like, the first 250 words of your story, we really do need that in the body of your email - it is of utmost importance to us).

 #3.
-Now that you've slogged through all of our rules, how about a little word of encouragement from the Story Unlikely team?
+Now that you've waded through all of our rules, how about a little word of encouragement from the Story Unlikely team?

 #4.
 If you have any additional questions, see our frequently asked questions page.